Kenya Safaris

 When is the best time to visit Kenya?

-Apart from June, ‘following month is one of the perfect months to visit’, high season prices apply.
+Apart from June, ‘the following month is one of the perfect months to visit’; high season prices apply.
 Crowds are also largely seen in some parks by this time.
-Just know, the queue of safari vehicles can take away something from your experience and some areas of the Masai Mara can be loaded with safari vehicle ‘’land cruisers’’ during the migration events.
+Just know, the queue of safari vehicles can take away something from your experience and some areas of the Masai Mara can be loaded with safari vehicles, “land cruisers,” during the migration events.

 Why visit Kenya, what are the major attractions?